All Episodes

 For all the listeners, let me just unpack what that means.

-That means ten separate times all of the IP, which is you know think of it as a as a post office box, all pointed to the same post office box inside DHS, which is a static registration, which means that is the home base for DHS uh internet activity.
+That means 10 separate times, all of the IP, which is, you know, think of it as a post office box, all pointed to the same post office box inside DHS, which is a static registration, which means that is the home base for DHS internet activity.

-The only way for that to occur is somebody is either spoofing the internet DHS IP address, which means the DHS has now been hacked, and it's unlikely, or two, somebody inside DHS has probed the Georgia website.
+The only way for that to occur is somebody is either spoofing the internet DHS IP address, which means that DHS has now been hacked, and it's unlikely, or two, somebody inside DHS is probing the Georgia website.

 So these forensics, Sean, are becoming increasingly important as part of the narrative, and that's what we're missing.